- Alternative Character Interpretation:

-Alternative Character Interpretation: See Unsympathetic Comedy Protagonist on the main page for the standard interpretation.
-Hyacinth may be a highly competitive woman who constantly compared herself to her sisters.
-Having not received a lot of guidance in life, she's trying to live a respectable life by a set of standards cobbled together from Barbara Cartland novels and an amateur's interpretation of a Christianity she likely wasn't taught.
+- See Unsympathetic Comedy Protagonist on the main page for the standard interpretation.
+Hyacinth may be a highly competitive woman who constantly compares herself to her sisters, but having not received a lot of guidance in life, she's trying to live a respectable life by a set of standards cobbled together from Barbara Cartland novels and an amateur's interpretation of a Christianity she likely wasn't taught.
 Although she's intelligent enough to be able to see that she's out of her depth, her brittle pride makes her unteachable, because she regards a show of humility as a show of weakness—and that makes it all funny.

-It's got a considerable fanbase in The Netherlands as well.
+- It's got a considerable fanbase in The Netherlands and Finland as well.

-It's considered one of the iconic Britcoms in the US and Canada, thanks to PBS airing it regularly ever since it premiered.
+- It's considered one of the iconic Britcoms in the US and Canada, thanks to PBS airing it regularly ever since it premiered.
 The actors who played Onslow and Daisy even shot original footage for a best-of special made for PBS.
-It also aired late at night on YTV, a Canadian kids network, for years.
+It also aired late at night on YTV, a Canadian kids networknote , for years.